 Surgery: Surgery is rarely used in small cell lung carcinoma.
 For non-small cell carcinoma, the various surgical options include:

 - Pneumonectomy: This surgery removed an entire lung.
-This might be needed of the timor is close to the centre of the chest.
+This might be needed of the tumour is close to the centre of the chest.

 - Lobectomy: The lungs are made up of 5 lobes (3 on the right and 2 on the left).
 In this surgery, the entire lobe containing the tumour(s) is removed.

-- Segmentectomy or wedge resection: In these surgeries, only a part pf the lobe is removed.
-This approach might be used, for e.g. if a person doesn’t have enough lung function to withstand removal of the whole lobe.
+- Segmentectomy or wedge resection: In these surgeries, only a part of the lobe is removed.
+This approach might be used, if and when a person doesn’t have enough lung function to withstand the removal of the whole lobe.

 - Sleeve resection: This operation may be used to treat some cancers in large airways in the lung.
 If you think of the large airway with a tumour as similar to the sleeve of a shirt with a stain a couple of inches above the writs, then sleeve resection would be like cutting across the sleeve above and below the stain and then sewing the cuff back onto the shortened sleeve.
 A surgeon may be able to do this operation instead of pneumonectomy to preserve more lung function.